serbulent/HOPER/README.md

     -Uniprot preprocessing data instalation: https://drive.google.com/file/d/1fOu7cWX9f-B-Ro41VvLGgG8eyGhV8IwD/view?usp=drive_link

 ## PPI Model Instalation Instructions
-* To install packages to use for Node2vec and HOPE in your home directory, use:
+* To install packages to use for Node2vec and HOPE in your ppi_representations directory, use:

   * GEM version 213189b; use for old version: